BladeRunn0/TP_DevOps/RapportCompose.md

 ## Question 5
 When laucnhing docker compose, 3 images are created.
-To publish on Doker hub, it is necessary to tag and push each one of them:
+To publish on Docker hub, it is necessary to tag and push each one of them:
 `docker tag <IMAGE_NAME> USERNAME/<IMAGE_NAME>:1.0`
 `docker push USERNAME/<IMAGE_NAME>:1.0`